mongodb/docs/source/includes/fact-index-rolling-build.rst

 :doc:`resync the head database </tutorial/resync-backup>` to ensure that the head database takes the new index into account.

+|mms| automatically cancels rolling index builds
+that do not succeed on all nodes.
+When a rolling index build completes on some nodes, but fails on others, |mms| cancels the build and removes the index from any nodes that it was successfully built on.

+In the event of a rolling index build cancellation,
+|mms| generates an activity feed event
+and sends a notification email to the project owner with the following information:

+- Name of the cluster on which the rolling index build failed
+- Namespace on which the rolling index build failed
+- Project containing the cluster and namespace
+- Organization containing the project
+- Link to the activity feed event

 To learn more about rebuilding indexes, see :manual:`Build Indexes on Replica Sets </tutorial/build-indexes-on-replica-sets>`.